UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - There are also 3 high memory nodes (epyc3) that each have 4TB of RAM (4000000M is the maximum that can be requested in jobs).
 - There are 7 H100 NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total).
 Each H100 card has 80GB of GPU RAM.
 - There are 6 L40 NVIDIA GPU nodes (epyc3) with 3 L40 cards each (18 in total).
 Each L40 card has 48GB of GPU RAM.
 The L40 are good for visualisation and FP32 workloads.
+- There are 2 A100 NVIDIA GPU nodes (epyc3) with 3 A100 cards each, 1 A100 NVIDIA GPU node with 2 A100 cards.
+Each A100 card has 80GB of GPU RAM.
+- There is 1 A100 NVIDIA GPU node with MIG A100 cards leading to 21 MIG slices (7 per A100 card) each with 10GB of GPU RAM.

 - Users have a location in `/home` and `/scratch/user`.
 - The quota in `/home` is 50GB and 1 million files.